DevExpress/devextreme-documentation/concepts/05 UI Components/DropDownBox/00 Getting Started with DropDownBox/20 Handle Events.md

 You can allow users to type in the DropDownBox text field to add more values to the List.
 In this tutorial, a press on the Enter key passes values to the List.
-To implement this functionality, handle the [enterKey](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#onEnterKey) event.
+To implement this functionality, enable the [acceptCustomValue](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#acceptCustomValue) property, disable the [openOnFieldClick](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#openOnFieldClick) property, and handle the [enterKey](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#onEnterKey) event.
 In this handler, update the shared data source and [reload](/Documentation/ApiReference/UI_Components/dxList/Methods/#reload) the List.

 ---
 ##### jQuery